PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

-# FOR DEVELOPERS and DESIGNERS:
+# FOR DEVELOPERS and DESIGNERS
 It's easy :)

 First draw icons for Papirus icon theme only!
 For Papirus Dark use script for change colors.